Blog Archive for / 2010 / 07 /

 set when it executes the check in the outer loop.
 Without this fence

-then both threads can read false
+then both threads can read false, and both can enter

 the critical section.